ChristianRuiz/Conscience/README.md

 ### Backend configuration

-You need to open the "Conscience.Web.sln" with Visual Studio 2015 and build the entire solution.
+You need to open the "Conscience.sln" with Visual Studio 2015 and build the entire solution.
 It will restore the NuGet packages and build the project.
 Once build, you can configure the Conscience.Web proejct to run with the local IIS on "http://localhost" or you can enable the IIS Express and let Visual Studio configure and start it on F5.

 The urls on the environment: